Door Tree: Destruction

 On July 18, 2019, the tree was found sawed down and in pieces: trash was scattered near the stump.
 The Regional Water Authority and Hamden Historical Society each offered a $1,000 reward to find out who was responsible.

 Curtis Pardee of New Haven, Connecticut, was arrested and later admitted that he felled the tree with a chainsaw.
-Police were able to track Pardee down from the paper garbage scattered around the sawed stump, and a small bottle of chainsaw oil which was purchased on Pardee's credit card.
+Police were able to track Pardee down from the paper garbage scattered around the sawed stump, which included envelopes addressed to him, and a small bottle of chainsaw oil which was purchased on Pardee's credit card.
 After being confronted with the evidence, Pardee confessed that he had cut the tree down to spite his brother.
 Pardee was charged with third degree criminal mischief and later claimed that he suffered from mental illness for years.
 Pardee also claimed that his brother loved the tree and he destroyed it because of his hatred for his brother.
 He claimed the destruction of the 60 to 70 foot tall white oak tree took three days.
 He cut part of the tree on June 28, 2019, and then returned for the next two days to cut down the rest and he also felled a nearby tree.
 He claimed people were traversing the area while he was destroying the tree, but nobody questioned him.

 In court he had been charged with third-degree criminal trespassing and third degree criminal mischief: as a sentence for his crime, Pardee was allowed to be a part of a supervised diversionary program.
 He was also ordered to donate $500 to The Nature Conservancy and pay for a plaque at the site of the felled tree if the water authority decides to commemorate the tree.
 He also gave an apology to the people of Hamden after the judge encouraged him to do so, but he did not apologize to his brother (known locally as Mr. Door Tree) David Pardee.

 Legacy

 In September 2019, the town of Hamden began a project called "Project Welcome" with a plan to plant five new "door trees".
 The town announced that the Hamden Public Works Department would oversee the project, and the individual trees would be supervised by the Town's Tree Warden and an arborist.

 Parts of the felled white oak tree were harvested and made into pens by D.L.
 Heritage Works of Clinton, Connecticut.
 The pens were given to key people from Hamden, and to the Hamden Historical Society.

+A major portion of the tree was milled into slabs by furniture maker City Bench, who fabricated a bench with the archway joint.
+The Door-Tree Memorial Bench was dedicated by Hamden Historical Society in 2024.